 You want to consider either a SEP-IRA or an Individual 401(k) also known as a solo 401(k) for your retirement plans.

 The SEP-IRA is the more straightforward option.
-You can put up to 20% of your income into a SEP-IRA to a maximum of $54,000 in 2017.
+You can put up to 25% of your income into a SEP-IRA to a maximum of $56,000 in 2019.
+The 25% limit is before you make your contribution.
+The actual percentage based on “profit” is approximately 18.6%.
 There is no company contribution to calculate or worry about.
 The paperwork will take you just a few minutes to set up.

-An Individual 401(k) requires more paperwork, and you need to pay more attention to your choice of a custodian.
+Opening an Individual 401(k) requires more paperwork.
+Additionally, you need to pay more attention to your choice of a custodian.
 Vanguard, for example, will not allow you to roll over an existing IRA into your Individual 401(k).
-Your company can contribute up to $54,000 a year into an individual 401(k).
+Your company can contribute up to $56,000 a year into an individual 401(k).
 If you took the advice above and are structured as a sole proprietor, it is all the same money anyway.
-A benefit of an individual 401(k) is that you can use it roll over your IRAs if you want to do a backdoor Roth IRA.
+A benefit of an individual 401(k) is that you can use it to consolidate your conventional IRAs if you want to do a backdoor Roth IRA.

 Contribution limits can be calculated at various online calculators.
 In most cases, you will be capable of maxing out your contribution with either account.